-With the highly publicized deaths of Kate Spade and Anthony Bourdain, it seems inevitable that children will hear the word suicide.
+With the news of two students from Marjory Stoneman Douglas High School dying by apparent suicide, it seems inevitable that children will hear the word suicide.
 While parents may feel wary about talking about mental health and suicide with their children, experts say it's important.
 Death by suicide has increased every year since 1999 in people age 10 to 74.
 Talking about it makes a huge difference.

 "It can go a long way to feel supported by other people," Thea Gallagher, clinic director at the Center for Treatment and Study of Anxiety in the Perelman School of Medicine at the University of Pennsylvania, told TODAY.